haxybaxy/search-preview/README.md

 ## How to Use

 1. Press `Ctrl+P` (`Cmd+P` on Mac) to open the enhanced quick open dialog
+2. You'll immediately see a list of currently open files and other workspace files
-2. Type to search for files by name
+3. Type to search for specific files by name
-3. Type at least 3 characters to also search within file contents
+4. Type at least 3 characters to also search within file contents
-4. Use arrow keys to navigate between results
+5. Use arrow keys to navigate between results
-5. Each result will be previewed in the editor with highlighted matches
+6. Each result will be previewed in the editor with highlighted matches
-6. Press Enter to select and open the file permanently
+7. Press Enter to select and open the file permanently

 ## Requirements